EU Emergency State Aid Programs to Enable EU Member States to Support Businesses in the COVID-19 Outbreak

 The EU Temporary State Aid Framework

 On 19 March 2020, the European Commission adopted a Temporary Framework to enable EU Member States to use European State aid rules to support the European economy in the COVID-19 crisis (see C(2020) 1863).
-The first programs have already been approved in Denmark, Germany, France, Italy and Portugal.
+On 3 April 2020, the Commission adopted the First Amendment to the Temporary Framework (see IP/20/570).

 The Temporary Framework, which is based on Article 107(3)(b) of the of the Treaty on the Functioning of the European Union (TFEU), recognizes that the entire EU economy is experiencing a serious disturbance.
 To remedy that, the Temporary Framework provides five types of aid that can be granted by EU Member States:

-- Direct grants, selective tax advantages and advance payments: EU Member States will be able to set up programs to grant up to €800,000 for a company to address its urgent liquidity needs.
+- Direct grants, selective tax advantages and advance payments: EU Member States may establish programs to grant up to €800,000 for companies to address their urgent liquidity needs.

-- State guarantees for bank loans: Member States will be able to provide State guarantees to ensure banks keep providing loans to the customers who need them.
+- State guarantees for bank loans: Member States may provide State guarantees to ensure banks keep providing loans to the customers who need them.

-- Subsidised public loans: Member States will be able to grant direct loans with favourable interest rates to companies.
+- Subsidised public loans: Member States may grant direct loans with favourable interest rates to companies.
 These loans can help businesses cover immediate working capital and investment needs.

-- Safeguards for banks that channel State aid to the real economy: Some Member States plan to build on banks' existing lending capacities, and use them as a channel for support to businesses—in particular to small- and medium-sized companies.
-Although such loans will be handled by intermediaries, the Framework makes clear that such aid is considered as direct aid to the banks' customers, not to the banks themselves.
+- Safeguards for banks that channel State aid to the real economy: Some Member States plan to build on banks' existing lending capacities and use them as a channel for support to businesses—in particular to small and medium-sized companies.
+Although such loans will be handled by intermediaries, the Framework makes clear that such aid is considered direct aid to the banks' customers, not to the banks themselves.
 The Framework also gives guidance on how to ensure minimal distortion of competition between banks.